 What About Female Bettas

-Female Betta fish will do just fine with Neon’s, and while they don’t school, you can keep more than one female Betta Fish in the same tank, which is known as a sorority.
+A Female Betta will do just fine with Neon’s, and while they don’t school, you can keep more than one female in the same tank, which is known as a sorority.

-Since it’s obvious that the Male Betta Fish have anger management issues, if you are unsure about keeping Neon Tetras with a Betta fish, try to find a Betta that has already lived with other Fish.
+Since it’s obvious that the male Betta have anger management issues, if you are unsure about keeping Neon Tetras with a Betta, try to find a Betta that has already lived with other Fish.

 This might make the transition to your community tank a little easier.

-What Size Tank Is Best If You Plan On Keeping Neon Tetras With Betta Fish?
+What Size Tank Is Best If You Plan On Keeping Neon Tetras With A Betta?

 First, as we mentioned above, Neon Tetras like to school, and you’ll want at least 6-8 of them so you would need 10 gallons just for them.

-You’re Betta Fish would ideally want at least 5 gallons of their own to roam comfortably.
+You’re Betta would ideally want at least 5 gallons of their own to roam comfortably.

 Hiding Places & Room To Swim

-In the same tank, you’ll need to provide enough plants and hiding places for your Betta Fish, but you’ll also need some room to swim for your Neon Tetras to swim back and forth.
+In the same tank, you’ll need to provide enough plants and hiding places for your Betta, but you’ll also need some room to swim for your Neon Tetras to swim back and forth.

 A 15 gallon tank or bigger will allow you enough room to provide what both Fish need.